estedosunidos/PruebaTecnicaAfirmaSolutions/README.md

 ## Running Unit Tests

-To run the unit tests, use the command `ng test`.
+To run the unit tests, use the command `npm run test`.
 Jest will execute the tests and display the results.